Affiliate links on Android Authority may earn us a commission. Learn more.

 Here’s a quick look at what’s expected from the Marvel films hitting movie theaters over the next two to three years.
-With one exception, all the MCU movies will drop on the Disney Plus streaming service several months after they are released in theaters.
-As we’ll get to a bit later, one of the titles is expected to be released simultaneous in theaters and on Disney Plus.
-We will also post about upcoming Marvel-based movies that are outside of the MCU (at least for now).
+After being released in theaters, all the MCU movies will drop on the Disney Plus streaming service.
+We also have information about upcoming Marvel-based movies outside of the MCU (at least for now).
 You can sign up for Disney Plus at the link below:

 Upcoming Marvel Movies (Marvel Cinematic Universe)

 Future films outside the MCU